hawk/lux/doc/config_params.md

 **--require Var**
 **--require Var=Value**
-Require that the given variable is set.
+Require the given variable to be set.
 The script will fail if the variable not is set.
 This option can be used multiple times, which means that all given Vars are required to be set.
 Typically require is used to test on presence of environment variables. `--require` is intended to be used as `[config require=Var]` or `[config require=Var=Value]` statements within scripts.
-The construction **Var=Value** is little more restrictive as it requires that the variable is set to a certain value.
+The construction **Var=Value** is little more restrictive as it requires the variable to be set to a certain value.

 Log control
 -----------